oliverbader/Aspergillus_fumigatus_cyp51A/README.md

 Word document and gene bank flat files containing Af_cyp51A annotation

 SNP file contains the SNPome of 210 A.fumigatus genomes used for constructing a phylogeny in a manuscript currently under review.
-The phylogenetic tree is availblae in Newick format (.nhx file).
+The phylogenetic tree is available in Newick format (.nhx file).